phenotypic.enhance.GaussianBlur#

 - Parameters:

-sigma (int) – Blur strength; start near 1–3 for high-resolution scans.
-Keep below the colony radius to avoid merging colonies.
+sigma (float) – Blur strength; start near 1–3 for high-resolution scans.
+Keep below the colony width to avoid merging colonies.

 mode (str) – Boundary handling. ‘reflect’ is a safe default for plates; ‘constant’ may require setting cval close to background.